scrapinghub/web-poet/docs/advanced/fields.rst

 this attribute, so ``Product.__init__`` will raise another ``TypeError``, indicating that a required argument is missing.

-Without an item class, none of these errors are detected.
+Without an Item Class, none of these errors are detected.

 Changing Item Class
 ~~~~~~~~~~~~~~~~~~~